freemantp/flightradar/README.md

 1. Copy the ```config.json``` from contrib/samples to the project root
 2. Configure host/port of your radar server
-3. Set the path to your data folder.
-It must contain BaseStation.sqb (not included, [get it here](https://data.flightairmap.com/)) and mil_ranges.csv.
-Example ``` "dataFolder" : "/path/to/installation/resources/",```
+4. Choose whether you want to track military planes only
-4. Chose whether you want to track military planes only
+5. Configure MongoDB as your database (see Database Configuration below)

 ### Enviroment variables